Our Why

 jennifer@consentbuilding.com

-Occasionally traveling with my parents to do training in New England, I constantly encountered long-time and new students of their Consent-Building methodology who strongly encouraged me “not to let their work die with them”, but to follow in their footsteps.
+It wasn’t long before their students urged me “not to let their [Consent-Building] work die with them”, but to follow in their footsteps.